llenroc/corda/docs/source/corda-configuration-file.rst

 :certificateSigningService: Certificate Signing Server address.
 It is used by the certificate signing request utility to
     obtain SSL certificate.
 (See :doc:`permissioning` for more information.)

+:storeIrrelevantStates: This flag sets the vault's irrelevant state retention policy.
+By default this is set to false and
+    the vault will not store irrelevant state, the relevancy of the states differ depends on ``ContractStates``'s implementation.
+    For ``OwnableState``, the state is relevant to the vault if the node owns the state, and for ``LinearState`` the relevancy is computed using the ``isRelevant`` method.
+Please see :doc:`api-states` for more information.